-Colorado Technical University - Online Reviews - Information Technology Bachelors
+Colorado Technical University - Online Reviews, Bachelor's in Information Technology

 I had tried on and off for 20 years to get a college degree, I struggled mightily when it came to brick and mortar schools.
 Online was just the right medium for me and allowed me to complete my BS, and now I am looking forward to starting my Masters.